A Love of Adventure and Each Other

 Sarah and I met in the summer of 1998.
 We began dating shortly thereafter and were married in October of 2001.
 We were young and just starting out in our careers (Jeremy as a web designer and Sarah as a paralegal), so travel was not a priority for us in those early days of our relationship.
 Instead, we focused on buying a home and starting a family.
 Our son, Jacob, was born in 2004 and his sister, Holly, followed in 2006.

-The trip to Iceland was incredible (it is recounted here), but it was what happened once we returned home that would set the stage for Hopeful Wanderings.
+The trip to Iceland was incredible (it is recounted here), but it was what happened once we returned home that would set the stage for this site.
 As we began to share pictures of our trip on Facebook, our friends and family started to ask us lots and lots of questions.
 People who had considered a vacation to Iceland came out of the woodwork and asked for our advice on places to go and things to see in the country.
 As we had these conversations, we realized how much we enjoyed sharing our travel experiences with others.
-In many ways, it was like capturing the magic of the journey all over again.
-A year later, Hopeful Wanderings was launched as a way to remember the wonderful experiences we have had and to be able to share that joy with friends, family, and anyone who may find our site informative and enjoyable.
+We also began to consider where we wanted to go next!
+Looking into some "wish list" destinations, we realized that if we were willing to travel on off-days and if we planned shorter trips rather than week-plus long excursions, we could definately work these travel plans into our budget.
+We began to call these little trips "brief visits" and the idea for this site was hatched.